mns-llc/2e.lc/README.md

 This is a security research project by 2e.lc ("two elk"), an operating division of Machines Never Sleep, LLC, a cybersecurity research and development company.
 We're not here to cause harm, sell you a product, or anything else like that.
 We're just a bunch of curious nerds doing nerd stuff on the internet.

+This project is currently online and collecting data.
+In short, we're testing to see if sites will run (safe) Cross-Site Scripts from a number of unlikely vectors.
+If we find anything, we'll be contacting the website owners to responsibly notify them and help keep the internet safer.

 ## Concerned Citizens

 If you're here because: